 Metro Station: Montgallet, Line 6; Vélib Station #12027

 There are never many people around so even if it is a narrow stretch, it is nice to stop and seat on the shade for a break.

 Viaduc des Arts

 This beautiful stroll finishes at Viaduc des Arts.
 This is the ancient Viaduct de Bastille, built to support the railway line Paris – Bastille – Vincennes.

 At the beginning of the ’80s, the City Council decided to keep and restore this place and dedicate it to arts & crafts.
 And that’s what you see today: ateliers, workshops, cute cafes, and galleries have taken up residence in the vaulted arches below the garden.

 Once you are done with this part, it’s time to go to Bastille Square and the surrounding streets for a more than deserved drink.

-Did you like this scenic nature walk in Paris?
+Did you enjoy this scenic nature walk in Paris?
 Are there similar walks in your city?